snijderlab/annotator/documentation/rawfiles.typ

 Some programs allow copying a spectrum into the clipboard, use the #button[Load Clipboard] button to load such a spectrum from the clipboard.
 Currently spectra from selected Bruker, Stitch, Sciex, and Thermo programs are supported.

-#aside[If you find another program that allows this behaviour please open an issue on github for the annotater, with the name and version of the program in question along with an example of the format.]
+#aside[If you find another program that allows this behaviour please open an issue on gitHub for the annotater, with the name and version of the program in question along with an example of the format.]